 - 1 Front Loading Garage (FLG), Side Loading Garage (SLG), Recessed Garage Option (RGO) - 2 Screen enclosures for Townhomes and Single-Family Attached (SFA) units will have a 5 FT side setback without a privacy wall, or a 0 FT side setback with a min.
-6 FT high privacy wall, provided that the screen is located atop the wall. - 3 Patios and pool decks for Townhomes and SFA units may have a 0 FT side setback provided units abut a shared privacy wall. - 4 A Corner Lot is a lot abutting two or more streets at their intersection.
-When a side property line is adjacent to a platted open space tract of at least 5 FT in width, a corner lot setback shall not be required - 5 The rear setback may be reduced to 0 FT when the rear property line abuts an easement, water body, or open space tract of at least 30 FT in dimension. - 6 Townhome units may include two or more attached units. - 7 Cornices, veneers, or other non-structural projections shall not count towards setbacks and shall be treated similar to roof overhangs. - 8 Side yard setbacks for Single-Family Detached units are a combined 10 FT. - 9 Minimum lot area and width for curvilinear lots may be less then required provided that all min. setback requirements are met and the average lot width (front lot line and rear lot line) is equal to or greater than the min. lot width required.
-Irregular lot dimensions that meet minimum lot size are permitted.

-10 Lot coverage is defined as the percent of lot area under fixed roof.
-Lot coverage does not include pools, decks, driveways, patios with or without fixed roof, sidewalk, etc.

-- 11 Air-conditioning units and mechanical equipment shall be allowed in side yard setbacks no closer than 1.5' from lot line. - 12 For Single-Family Detached type A and B, A is provided for illustrative purposes.
+6 FT high privacy wall, provided that the screen is located atop the wall. - 3 Patios and pool decks for Townhomes and SFA units may have a 0 FT side setback provided units abut a shared privacy wall. - 4 Corner setbacks do not apply when the side property line is adjacent to a platted open space tract of at least 5 FT in width. - 5 The rear setback may be reduced to 0 FT when the rear property line abuts an easement, water body, or open space tract of at least 30 FT in dimension. - 6 Townhome units may include two or more attached units. - 7 Cornices, veneers, or other non-structural projections shall not count towards setbacks and shall be treated similar to roof overhangs. - 8 Side yard setbacks for Single-Family Detached units are a combined 10 FT. - 9 Minimum lot area and width for curvilinear lots may be less then required provided that all min. setback requirements are met and the average lot width (front lot line and rear lot line) is equal to or greater than the min. lot width required.
+Irregular lot dimensions that meet minimum lot size are permitted. - 10 Lot coverage is defined as the percent of lot area under fixed roof.
+Lot coverage does not include pools, decks, driveways, patios, sidewalk, etc. - 11 Air-conditioning units and mechanical equipment shall be allowed in side yard setbacks no closer than 1.5' from lot line. - 12 For Single-Family Detached type A and B, A is provided for illustrative purposes.
 B reflects the minimum dimensional standards. - 13 FLG setback is to the garage face.
 SLG and RGO setback minimum shall apply to the non-garage portion of the structure.

-Lot Area Min.

-Lot Width Min.

-Lot Depth Min.

 Lot Coverage Max.
 Front Setback Min.
-(Measured to sidewalk)

-Side Setback Min.
-(Principal Structure)

-Side Setback Min.
+(Measured to sidewalk) Side Setback Min.
+(Principal Structure) Side Setback Min.
+(Pool Deck, Screen Enclosure) Rear Setback Min.
+(Principal Structure) Rear Setback Min.
 (Pool Deck, Screen Enclosure)

-Rear Setback Min.
-(Pool Deck, Screen Enclosure)

-Rear Setback Min.
-(Pool Deck, Screen Enclosure)

-Single-Family Detached (Type-A)

-4,800 SF

-60 FT

-80 FT

-65%

-20 FT (FLG) / 10 FT (SLG)(RGO)

-10 FT Between Structures, 5 FT Corner Lot

-3 FT Pool; 0' Pool Deck/Screen

-10/5 FT (RGO)

-0 FT (deck/screen) / 3 FT (Pool Edge)
+Single-Family Detached (Type-A) 4,800 SF 60 FT 80 FT 65% 20 FT (FLG) / 10 FT (SLG)(RGO) 10 FT Between Structures, 5 FT Corner Lot 3 FT Pool; 0' Pool Deck/Screen 10/5 FT (RGO) 0 FT (deck/screen) / 3 FT (Pool Edge)